fast-af/developer-portal-starter/reusables/for-developers/_platform_headless_fpdp_enabled_url_examples_single.md

 :::info Fast Headless Checkout and FPDP-Enabled Platforms

-Please note that for FPDP-enabled platforms only the `app_id` and `product_id` URL query parameters are strictly required, though `button_id` and `affiliate_id` are generally recommended.
+Please note that for FPDP-enabled platforms only the `app_id` and `product_id` URL query parameters are strictly required.
+Other optional attributes (e.g. `affiliate_id`) may be recommended based on the use-case.
 Specifying a product variant (via `variant_id` or `option_values`, depending on platform) is possible but generally not necessary for FPDP-Enabled platforms.

 :::